-There can be no assurance that we will discover any precious or base metals, establish the feasibility of mining a deposit, or, other than the Bong Mieu Central, Underground and East areas and the Phuoc Son Dak Sa area which are currently in production, develop a property to production and maintain production activities, either alone or as a joint venture participant.
+There can be no assurance that we will discover any precious or base metals, establish the feasibility of mining a deposit, or, other than the Bong Mieu Central area and the Phuoc Son Dak Sa area which are currently in production, develop a property to production and maintain production activities, either alone or as a joint venture participant.
 Furthermore, there can be no assurance that we would be able to sell the property on acceptable terms or at all, enter into such a joint venture on acceptable terms, or be able to place a property into production ourselves.
 Our mining operations are subject to various factors and risks generally affecting the mining industry, many of which are beyond our control.
 These include the price of precious or base metals declining, the possibility that a change in laws respecting the environment could make operations unfeasible, or our ability to conduct mining operations could be adversely affected by government regulation.
 For a more complete description of risk factors facing our Company, please see "Item 3D.
 Risk Factors" of this report.

-Regulation of Mining Industry and Foreign Investment in Vietnam

-The current Vietnamese mining law was enacted in November 2010 replacing the 1996 mining law as subsequently modified.
-The new Vietnamese mining law came into effect on July 1, 2011 and a formal decree of implementation came into effect on April 25, 2012.
-Pursuant to the new legislation, a company exploring and mining precious metals may apply to the licensing authority, the Ministry of Natural Resources & Environment, for exploration and mining licenses.
+Regulation of Mining Industry and Foreign Investment in Vietnam licensing authority, the Ministry of Natural Resources & Environment, for exploration and mining licenses.
 An exploration license provides an exclusive right to conduct advanced exploration over areas defined in the exploration license for an initial 4 year term, after which the exploration license may be renewed for subsequent terms not exceeding four years subject to the requirement to relinquish 30% of the area upon each renewal.
 Exploration license holders have the right to apply for a mining license at any time up to 6 months after expiry of an exploration license.
 An approved level of mineral reserves, an environmental impact assessment report, an investment certificate and specified minimum levels of equity are required to support a mining license application.
 Investment certificates are issued by the Ministry of Planning and Investment.
 A mining license provides the right to mine specified minerals for the term of the license which can be no more than 30 years.
 A mining license can be extended subject to a maximum aggregate duration of the extensions of 20 years.